krisjacyna/drf-camelcase-json/README.rst

         )
     }

-Refer to the `DRF documentation`_. about including custom renders.
+Refer to the `DRF documentation`_ about including custom renders.

 =====
 Unit Tests